 London has many green spaces and although people might be familiar with favorites like Hyde Park, Kensington Gardens and Greenwich Park to name but a few, there are many hidden gardens and parks waiting to be discovered not only by visitors to London but, often by people who have been living here for a long time and have not seen them yet.

 Starting in Central London in Mayfair, just around the corner from Oxford Street is Brown Hart Gardens; not a garden in the traditional sense, this paved Italian garden has been built on top of an electricity substation and it includes two stone pavilions, one at each end of the garden and a building housing a cafe’ very popular with workers in the area, especially at lunchtime.To find out more about the history of the garden and other known places in Mayfair a guided walk is highly recommended.Opposite Brown Hart Gardens is the Ukrainian Cathedral (the full name is the Ukrainian Catholic Cathedral of the Holy Family in Exile).

 The area around King’s Cross Station has been redeveloped in recent years with the addition of a new roof to the main concourse of the station, the refurbishment of two hotels, the Great Northern and the Renaissance and the creation of London’s newest square: Granary Square with restaurants, cafes’ and fountains.
-For Harry Potter fans there is also an opportunity to have their picture taken at Platform 9 3/4; swimmers have the chance to get in the water at King’s Cross Pond Club, the UK first man-made fresh water bathing pond (weather permitting).
+For Harry Potter fans there is also an opportunity to have a picture taken at Platform 9 3/4 inside the station.

 Camley Street Natural Park is on the other side of Regent’s Canal from Granary Square and it includes a number of shaded footpaths, a pond and spaces for picnics with views of the canal and the narrow boats that often are seen in this part of London.